zwave-js/node-zwave-js/packages/core/api.md

 // @public
 export const nonApplicationCCs: readonly CommandClasses[];

+// Warning: (ae-internal-missing-underscore) The name "nonUndefinedLogConfigKeys" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const nonUndefinedLogConfigKeys: readonly ["enabled", "level", "transports", "logToFile", "maxFiles", "filename", "forceConsole"];

 // Warning: (ae-missing-release-tag) "normalizeValueID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public